Privacy Policy

 willkommen@pizmitgel.ch

-The data protection representation serves as an additional point of contact for inquiries related to the GDPR for affected individuals and authorities in the European Union (EU) and the rest of the European Economic Area (EEA).
+The data protection representation serves as an additional contact point for affected individuals and authorities in the European Union (EU) and the European Economic Area (EEA) regarding GDPR-related inquiries.

 2. Terms and Legal Bases